scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

 #.
 Make it work: write the code in a simple **legible** ways.

 #.
 Make it work reliably: write automated test cases, make really sure
-   that your algorithm is right and that if you break it the tests will capture the breakage.
+   that your algorithm is right and that if you break it, the tests will capture the breakage.

 #.
-Optimize the code by profiling simply usecases to find the
+Optimize the code by profiling simply use-cases to find the
    bottlenecks and speeding up these bottleneck, finding a better algorithm or implementation.